 Once you leave Tucson, the first spot of interest, higher than rabbit’s ears, is Picacho Peak.
-The peak is actually a group of peaks ringed by saquaros.
-For miles surrounding this congregation of precipices,there is nothing but dead flat dirt, mesquite, cactus.
+This peak is actually a group of peaks ringed by saquaros.
+For miles surrounding this congregation of peaks,there is nothing but dead flat dirt, mesquite, cactus.

-Near the front door, I am confronted by a stuffed Jackalope, a mythical American West animal that is part rabbit and part antelope.
+Near the front entrance, I am confronted by a stuffed Jackalope, a mythical American West animal that is part rabbit and part antelope.

-According to Wikipedia, the Jackalope prefers whiskey as a drink, can cause a lot of damage to one’s shins, and has some basis in fact.
+According to Wikipedia, the Jackalope prefers whiskey as a drink, can cause a lot of damage to one’s shins.
 There is a man in the Dakotas who still makes them and sells in bulk to Cabela’s for around $150.00 apiece.
 It is said that Jackalopes are good mimics, and, at night, cowboys singing around a fire under the stars, can hear them harmonizing.

-I think I see a Jackalope waving at us, as we pull back onto the freeway, but I am probably mistaken.
+I think I see a Jackalope waving at us as we pull back onto the freeway, but Kirk says I am mistaken.